serde-rs/serde-rs.github.io/_src/README.md

 - [Avro], a binary format used within Apache Hadoop, with support for schema definition.
 - [JSON5], a superset of JSON including some productions from ES5.
+- [ASON], a strongly typed version of JSON that perfectly matches Rust's type system.
 - [URL] query strings, in the x-www-form-urlencoded format.
 - [Starlark], the format used for describing build targets by the Bazel and Buck build systems. *(serialization only)*